Skip to content

 Returns:

-A pandas DataFrame, or a dictionary of DataFrames,
+A DataFrame, or a dictionary of DataFrames,

 if there are multiple arguments for the `table` parameter,